-Topic Area 4: Preferences / Motives / Attitudes
+Topic Area 4: PA1

-I am talking with you today because the National Park Service is currently in the process of planning a new museum for Liberty Island to replace the one in the pedestal.
-They are interested in knowing how visitors think about some of the concepts and ideas they will present.
+The National Park Service is currently in the process of planning a new museum for Liberty Island to replace the one in the pedestal.
+They are interested in knowing what visitors think about some of the concepts and ideas they will present.

-Probe 1: First, what in particular about the concept of “liberty” interests you?
+Q 1: Could you please tell me what in particular interests you about the concept or idea of the Statue of Liberty”?

-Probe 2: What comes to mind when I say “liberty”?
+Q 2: What comes to mind when I say “Statue of Liberty”?

-Topic Area 4: Preferences / Motives / Attitudes
+Topic Area 4: PA2 (variation)

 And, now please review this list of three ideas for the new museum, and I have a few more questions.
 [Show visitor the three thematic ideas below]

-Probe 1: From among these three topics, which one interests you most?
-Why?

-Probe 2: Which one interests you least?
-Why?

-Probe 3: You didn’t mention X—how interested are you in that one?
-Why?